xiix0/scam/README.md

-You're being followed.
-Cut out the hanky-panky for a few days.
+You are dishonest, but never to the point of hurting a friend.